- + Follow

 Los Angeles, CA

 Independent industrial designer.
 I love to create meaningful and inspiring products.
 If you like my work, please drop me a line visit my website and blog at nelsonwah.com

 Cobra AMP Cell Driver

-Industrial design consulting.
+Industrial design consultant.
 Freelance and collaborative projects.
-Form development and conceptual design are my strengths.
-Also involved with design research, strategy, rapid sketch visualization, 3D CAD, quick models and prototypes.
-Clients include:
+Form development, conceptual design, ideation, product development, design research, strategy, visualization, 3D CAD, quick models and prototypes.